 See Related: A Complete Maui Itinerary You’ll Want to Copy

 Located in north central Maui, Kahului is one of the largest towns on the island.
 It’s more residential than Wailea and Kapalua, but you’ll definitely get more bang for your buck here.
-It’s also home to Kahului Airport, the main airport on the island, so it’s a convenient location to be in, especially if you plan to rent a car.
+It’s also home to Kahului Airport, the main airport on the island, so it’s a convenient location, especially if you plan to rent a car.

 Kahului is the best area to stay in for budget-conscious travelers.
 If you’re okay with not being beachfront, you can find lovely accommodations here that won’t break the bank.

-From Kahului, you can easily reach the rest of the island due to its central location.
+You can easily reach the rest of the island from Kahului due to its central location.
 The town is located right between the West Maui Mountains and Haleakala, so you can reach both landmarks with ease.

 Hiking up to the viewpoint of the Iao Needle is the most popular thing to do in the West Maui Mountains, while watching the sunrise is the most popular thing to do at Haleakala National Park.